z80playground/cpm-fat/README.md

 To get the system started there is a boot loader compiled and stored within the EEPROM.
 If you have a EEPROM programmer you should upload the contents of `CPM.BIN` to it.

 The bootlaoder runs a simple monitor and allows CP/M to be launched.
-Launching CP/M involves reading [/CPM/cpm.cfg](DISK/CPM/cpm.cfg) which contains the list objects to read into RAM, along with the addresses to which each should be loaded.
+Launching CP/M involves reading [/CPM/cpm.cfg](dist/CPM/cpm.cfg) which contains the list objects to read into RAM, along with the addresses to which each should be loaded.
 Once the files are loaded the system jumps to the CP/M entry-point.

 ## CP/M Binaries

-The full content of the USB Drive supplied with the kit can be found beneath the [dist/](dist/) directory.
+The full content of the USB stick supplied with the kit can be found beneath the [dist/](dist/) directory.

 CP/M doesn't have the concept of subdirectories, so all files are arranged at the top-level, however for organization different "drives" are used.